Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 ## Getting Internet Connection State Information

-To get whether the state of Internet connection is ONLINE or OFFLINE:
+To get whether the state of internet connection is ONLINE or OFFLINE:

 1. To get the state of the internet connection for a given profile, use `connection_profile_get_internet_state()`.

     The first parameter contains the profile type and the second parameter returns the given profile internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE):